Recovered Bomellida Document Archives

 SUBJECT: TERMINATION OF SPECIAL EVENT FUNDING

-The line item for "Secular Festivals" in the 1965 fiscal budget has been eliminated.
+The line item for the holiday in the 1965 budget has been eliminated.
+Remaining staff have been told to prepare files for final archival.

 Page Number: 29